CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 ## install-extension
-Installs a custom extension in the system bpbroker directory (`/usr/local/bpbroker/lib` and `%programfiles\bpbroker\lib`) so it can be found by bpbroker after enabling the extension in the configuration.
+Installs a custom extension in the system bpbroker directory (`/usr/local/bpbroker/lib` and `%programfiles%\bpbroker\lib`) so it can be found by bpbroker after enabling the extension in the configuration.
 See [Extending functionality with Custom Services](#extending-functionality-with-custom-services) for details on how to implement these extensions including working examples.